Clubs

 Is there a deadline to submit reimbursement requests?

 All reimbursement requests from ASCIT will be due one week after purchase.
 Extensions can be granted if the need is communicated to the ASCIT Treasurer.
-If clubs intend on using funding during the summer, it must be specified in the club budget.
-The deadline for submitting reimbursements in the summer is July 15.
+Additionally, clubs must specify which term they intend to use the funds in the club budget, and reimbursement requests to use those funds must be submitted by that term's deadline: Dec 27 for fall term, Mar 28 for winter term, Jun 27 for Spring term, and Sep 26 for summer funding.
 However, the process of individual reimbursements from the club's bursar account, which does not involve ASCIT, can be done at any time.

 Do ASCIT funds rollover to the next academic year?